 A: Artificial intelligence is the fastest growing technology because it’s the only way to keep up with customer demands for a curated experience and massive data growth.
 The highest performers expect to increase AI use by 200% in the next year.
 There’s just no way to reach the consumer without using AI anymore.
 Every aspect of a consumer’s life is optimized for them by AI and curated to be the most contextualized experience.
 Once we realize that, we can figure out how to break through it.

-Q: What is the biggest risk to getting left behind in the future of marketing?
+Q: What is the biggest risk of getting left behind in the future of marketing?

 A: When the business owner or leader has an idea of what has worked in the past and they want to iterate it, or if they don’t know the right questions to ask and just keep trying to make better ads.